-General Configuration > Backup & Restore.

-2. Choose Archive to backups folder to store a copy of the backup in the same folder as Confluence's backups.

-If you do not archive the backup it will be made available for you to download, and then deleted from the server after 24 hours.

-- 3. Choose Backup attachments to include attachments in your backup. - 4.
-Choose Backup.
+- > General Configuration > Backup & Restore. - 2.
+Choose Also save a copy to the backups directory to store a copy of the backup in the same folder as Confluence's backups. - If you do not archive the backup it will be made available for you to download, and then deleted from the server after 24 hours. - 3.
+Choose Include attachments to include attachments in your backup. - 4.
+Choose Export.